szymonbasiul/todo-list-react/README.md

 ## Description

 Todo-list with an option to add, toggle completed tasks and remove them.
+You can also add example tasks by async or search amongst them using search input.